 Like any other projects, a web has to go through several stages before it matures.
 Procurement, Development, Installation, Training, Commissioning, and some times, Delivery.
 Whilst this may vary depending on company, but this is the ideal working order.
 Shortcuts are not allowed, and perhaps an extended foreplay for complicated project.
 Yes, this is very much like engineering.

 Now the moolah (money) part.
 Internationally, the going rate for a web development is USD50 per hour.
 Since I’m talking about Malaysia, it would be RM50.
 But most clients (in Malaysia) do not like the idea of Per Hour basis.
 They think we’re cheating their money.
-Fair enough, web developers charge a lump sump (often stomach-able, not lavish).
+Fair enough, web developers charge a lump sump (often stomach-able, not lavish), but business owners don’t mind, they hire people like salesforce just because they know they can help their business grow.

 But then again, this is Malaysia and the web industry is very much under appreciated.